AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 She wondered if the message was actually intended for her.
 It could also be an elaborate prank, she reasoned.
 Her profession attracted the ire of online cranks who wished them (mostly metaphorical) harm.
 But if this Jay were actually *that* Jay, this invitation would be a direct order from her boss’s boss—the chairman himself—that she could not ignore.

 It was almost noon.
 She checked her notifications.
-Twenty-seven minutes ago, a colleague had asked her where she was, and if she could look over his data analysis after lunch.
+Twenty-seven minutes ago, a colleague had asked her where she was and if she could look over his data analysis after lunch.
 Biting her lip, she tapped out a terse reply.

 > I apologize for the short notice.
 But due to a personal emergency, I will not be in the office today.
 >